etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/ionic.md

 ionic start --list
 ```

+> **NOTE**: Ionic supports a variety of different JavaScript frameworks.
+However, at this time, PX Blue only supports the use of Ionic for Angular applications.

 To create a new project, you'll need to run:
 ```
 mkdir workspace
 cd workspace
-ionic start <project-name> <template> [options]
+ionic start <project-name>
 ```
 This command takes several minutes to complete depending on network and PC performance.

-> **NOTE**: Ionic supports a variety of different JavaScript frameworks.
-However, at this time, PX Blue only supports the use of Ionic for Angular applications.
+> **NOTE**: If you are running this command on and Eaton PC on the Eaton network, you will need to temporarily disable TLS checks by adding an environment variable ```NODE_TLS_REJECT_UNAUTHORIZED```=0. **Remove this environment variable as soon as your project is created**.

 At this point you can start coding your application.
 If you have an existing web application, you can drop your existing files into the Ionic project.